Route Optimization APIs¶

 It is assumed that all delivery-related amounts for jobs are loaded at vehicle start, while all pickup-related amounts for jobs are brought back at vehicle end.

-object has the following properties:
+A job object has the following properties:

-Note: An error is reported if twojob
+Note: An error is reported if twojobobjects have the sameid.

 Shipments¶